-Southern Bread pudding with simple white bread and raisins is a foolproof dessert that will remind you of how grandma used to make it.
-A classic dessert with a homemade custard that soaks right into bread cubes leaves no room for discussion on why this old-fashioned recipe became a holiday favorite decadent dessert.
+Southern bread pudding with raisins is a foolproof dessert that will remind you of how grandma used to make it.

 Ingredients

-- Butter – melted unsalted butter
+- Butter: Melted unsalted butter

 - Other Ingredients: Eggs, heavy cream, white sugar, ground cinnamon, and vanilla extract.
+Alternative: Ground Nutmeg or pumpkin spice, a pinch of salt

-How to Make a Southern Bread Pudding
+How to Make Southern Bread Pudding with Raisins

 - Preheat the oven to 350 and grease a casserole dish with nonstick cooking spray.
 Set aside.